MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/windows-iot-distributors.md

 <img align="right" width="50%" src="media/map.png" alt="Windows IoT Distributors Regional Map">

-Distributors can leverage their Windows IoT development experiences, and knowledge, to help you build secure and connected Windows IoT solutions.
-If you would like to work with one of our distributors, please select a distributor in your region and contact the distributor directly for more detail
+Distributors can apply their Windows IoT development experiences, and knowledge, to help you build secure and connected Windows IoT solutions.
+If you would like to work with one of our distributors, select a distributor in your region and contact the distributor directly for more detail.

 **Contact Updates:** To update your contact information, submit a request to [IoTDistributorList@microsoft.com](mailto:iotdistributorlist@microsoft.com).